 The Fly also sets itself apart from its B-movie cohort by virtue of featuring an iconic horror movie moment.
 Even The Simpsons paid tribute to the moment in one of their Halloween episodes.
 If you’ve seen The Fly you know the scene to which I’m referring – the fly in the spiderweb moment.

 Like the rest of the film and its concept, it’s a moment that could easily prompt laughter but it’s captured in such a way that it is sad and haunting.

-Much of the film is spent searching for the fly with a ‘white head’.
+Much of the film involves its characters searching for the fly with a ‘white head’.
 By the film’s conclusion, young Phillippe brings Vincent Price and the Inspector to a spiderweb where they find the fly with Andre’s head and arm.
 For a 1958 film, the special effects still hold up fairly well.
 But what sells the scene is the tiny voice screaming ‘Help me’ as a spider descends on it.
 Like the rest of the film and its concept, it’s a moment that could easily prompt laughter but it’s captured in such a way that it is sad and haunting.